We consider any form of bullying, harassment or victimisation to be unacceptable behaviour.

 - Deliberately undermining an individual’s performance with constant criticism

-- Deliberately undermining an individual by saying things or acting in a way that makes others question their v professionalism, knowledge, abilities or work ethic
+- Deliberately undermining an individual by saying things or acting in a way that makes others question their professionalism, knowledge, abilities or work ethic

-- Spreading malicious rumours or gossip about an individual or individuals
+- Spreading malicious rumours or gossip about an individual

 What is cyber bullying?